huaminghuangtw/Evergreen-Lists/🤖 ChatGPT Prompt/🤖 ChatGPT Prompt.md

 ## ◻️ Getting Feedback

 * Simulate a roundtable discussion with me and three experts in [insert field] discussing [insert topic or question].
 Present their different viewpoints and any potential areas of agreement or disagreement.
-* Here's something I've [written/created/produced]: [insert your work].
+* Here’s something I’ve [written/created/produced]: [insert your work].
 Please provide specific suggestions to improve it, focusing on [aspect you want to improve, e.g., clarity, structure, persuasiveness].
 Explain why each change would make it better.